AdapTive Envelope

 +Retrofit or new build — which is easier?

 Both work.
-Retrofits benefit from modular components and light foundations; new builds let us hide structure and wiring for a seamless “built-in” look.
-Either way, the result is Adaptive comforT with push-button control.
+Retrofits benefit from modular components and light foundations; new builds let us hide structure and wiring for a seamless integrated look.
+Either way, the result is adaptive comfort with push-button control.